 Modeling oil spill risk in Washington waters

-The Legislature directed Ecology to use the model to complete two assessments:
+The Legislature directed Ecology to use the model to complete two analyses:

 - A quantitative assessment of whether an emergency response towing vessel (ERTV) serving Haro Strait, Boundary Pass, Rosario Strait, and connected navigable waterways will reduce oil spill risk.